-I’ve never met Imai personally, but I’ve read this books (they are great to revisit over time) and I’ve seen people from the Kaizen Institute present at a healthcare conference in Sweden and I was impressed with their approach to Lean as a people-based methodology.
+I've never met Imai personally, but I've read his books (they are great to revisit over time), I've seen people from the Kaizen Institute present at a healthcare conference in Sweden, and I was impressed with their approach to Lean as a people-based methodology.

 The interview was posted on the Kaizen Institute website, “Interview with Masaaki Imai.”

 Imai was fortunate to work directly with Toyota's Taiichi Ohno, so he talks about Ohno in the interview.

 What was he like to converse with?

 He didn't say much.
 Actually, he much preferred to listen.

 I think many Lean leaders try to practice the old expression that we have two ears and one mouth – use them in that proportion.
 Being a Lean leader means gathering data and facts – which means listening to people is essential.
 If you think you have all of the answers, you probably won't do well in a Lean environment.